AnNguyen2405/trigger-fruit-quality/README.md

 This is an IoT project developed by a group of Vietnamese-German students majoring in Computer Science and Engineering (CSE).

 The project aims to implement Azure in an automatic fruit quality detection prototype.
 We used a virtual Ubuntu 24.02 environment as an IoT Edge device.
 ---
+Disclaimer: this repo is for storing our work only, no specific contribution can be found here.
+---

 ## 📁 Project Structure